eskenderayadi/Spam-detector-LLM/README.md

 A Chainlit app that classifies text messages as `spam` or `not spam` using OpenAI's GPT-2 124M-style classifier fine-tuned with LoRA (Low-Rank Adaptation of Large Language Models).

 The model architecture and training workflow are based on Sebastian Raschka's book and reference implementation.
 See [Citation](#citation).
+LoRA fine-tuning method is proposed by Hu et al. (2021).

 ## Repository Contents